Kong/kong-auth-elements/README.md

 To utilize, include the script tag on your page after including Vue, and then call `window.registerKongAuthNativeElements()` with the [options](#options) outlined below.

-You will also need to import the styles in the `document.head`
+You will also need to import the styles in the `document.head`.

 ```html
 <link rel="stylesheet" href="/{path}/dist/style.css"